alexandrerisi/PIM/README.md

 -Get All Categories = /rest/all-categories

 REST endpoints for Product:
--Get Product = /rest/product
+-Get Product = /rest/product.
--Save category = /rest/save-product
+-Save category = /rest/save-product.
--Remove Category = /rest/remove-product
+-Remove Category = /rest/remove-product.
--Get All Categories = /rest/all-products
+-Get All Categories = /rest/all-products.

+UI for the categories in - /categories.
+UI for the products in - /products.

+Instructions - To run the application go to root folder and run it using ./mvnw spring-boot:run, the categories and products will be automatically loaded on the start up.
+All categories and products will be imported into a database.